Dig (Mudvayne song): Music video

 The music video for the song won the MTV2 Award in 2001 and was directed by Thomas Mignone.
 It was one of the first music videos to feature heavy metal artists in vibrant, brightly lit and color-saturated images, in sharp contrast to the dark, shadowy videos typical of the genre.
 The award was to honor the best overall achievement by an act whose video premiered on MTV2 and received significant on-air rotation.
 A special edition DVD single was released featuring nine different camera angles, allowing viewers to switch between the various bandmembers' performances filmed during the video's production.
 The DVD also included a behind the scenes featurette titled "Dig a Little Deeper".

+In 2018, the staff of Metal Hammer included the video in the site's list of "the 13 best nu metal videos".